The STEM Teacher Education Bursary is a £20,000 incentive to ease the transition from paid employment into Initial Teacher Education.

 Am I eligible?

-1. You must hold an offer of a place on a PGDE ITE teacher education in Maths, Computer Science, Technical Education or Physics from one of these Scottish universities...
+1. You must hold an offer of a place on a PGDE ITE teacher education course in Maths, Computer Science, Technical Education, Physics or Chemistry from one of these Scottish universities...

 - University of Aberdeen